Afrofuturism

 DOI: 10.1093/acprof:oso/9780195178463.001.0001

 Although not explicitly about Afrofuturism, this book offers a framework for understanding the political possibilities inherent in the movement.
-Argues for the fusion of politics and black culture, particularly popular and vernacular culture, in the post–civil rights era.
+Argues for the fusion of politics and Black culture, particularly popular and vernacular culture, in the post–civil rights era.
 Notes, for example, that significant political debates of the 1970s were articulated in and through R&B music.
-Challenges Weheliye 2002 (see Music and Technology) and others by questioning the efficacy of technological mediation in black music and other cultural expressions.
+Challenges Weheliye 2002 (cited under Music and Technology) and others by questioning the efficacy of technological mediation in Black music and other cultural expressions.

 Jackson, Sandra, and Julie E. Moody-Freeman, eds.
 The Black Imagination: Science Fiction, Futurism and the Speculative.
 New York: Peter Lang, 2011.